Shlomo Wolbe: Life and teaching positions

 Wolbe moved to Mandatory Palestine in 1946 and studied at Yeshivas Lomzha in Petah Tikva.
-He then married Rivka Grodzinski, the daughter of Rabbi Avraham Grodzinski, of the Slabodka yeshiva (Rivka died on October 25, 2018), making him brothers-in-law with Hagoan Rabbi Chaim Kreiswirth of Belgium Chaim Kreiswirth.
+He then married Rivka Grodzinski, the daughter of Rabbi Avraham Grodzinski, of the Slabodka yeshiva (Rivka died on October 25, 2018), making him brothers-in-law with Hagoan Rabbi Chaim Kreiswirth of Belgium.
 Wolbe continued his studies at Kollel Toras Eretz Yisroel in Petach Tikva under Rabbi Yitzchok Katz.
 In 1948, Wolbe took over a small yeshiva belonging to a youth organization called Ezra.
 Two years later, he was joined by Rabbi Moshe Shmuel Shapiro of Brisk.
 The yeshiva was located in the small town of Be'er Yaakov, and was known as the Be'er Yaakov Yeshiva.
 Shapiro became the rosh yeshiva and Wolbe became the mashgiach ruchani.
 For more than 30 years, until 1981, Wolbe served as the menahel ruchani of Yeshivas Be'er Yaakov.

 Later, he served as mashgiach in the Lakewood Yeshiva in Eretz Yisroel before opening Yeshivas Givat Shaul, a house of learning specializing in mussar.
 During these post-1981 years, Wolbe gave mussar talks in various yeshivot as well as small groups.
 He created many "mussar houses."
 The Bais Mussar was named with the support of Manfred Lehmann (son of Hans Lehmann) in memory of Chaim (Jamie) Lehmann, who had died in 1982.
-Prominent amongst his many students are Rabbi Uri Weisblaum and Rabbi Reuven Leuchter, all of whom have published works of Mussar, as well as Rabbi Benjie Jacoby, who continues to successfully reach out to North American university students, bringing thousands closer to Torah.